DmytroTohan/final-task/README.md

 * [Meteor](https://www.meteor.com/) - is a full-stack JavaScript platform, which is suitable for writing real-time application.
 * [MongoDB](https://www.mongodb.com/) - all data is stored in the mongo collections.
 For the photos storage used [GridFS](https://docs.mongodb.com/manual/core/gridfs/)
-* [Bootstrap](http://getbootstrap.com/getting-started/) - Used to generate RSS Feeds
+* [Bootstrap](http://getbootstrap.com/getting-started/) - framework for client side.